mayasharma2110/Name-the-element/README.md

 * The bootstrap library was used to help make this website responsive for different devices.

-* Bootstrap also allowed me to create a dropdown navigation bar for smaller devices.
+* The bootstrap library was also used to help make the progress bar in the quiz.

 ### Content